oneananda/AWS_Operations/Learning/004 AWS Load Balancers/001 Application Load Balancer (ALB)/README.md

 Target Group: API V1 Orders Service

 This configuration routes all requests to api.example.com with paths starting with /v1/orders/ to a designated backend service, allowing for more granular control over traffic routing in the application architecture.

+### Conclusion:

+We can effectively use ALB with NLB for application specific routes and high traffic routes respectively.